Britain shrugs off Brexit to enjoy boom in dealmaking

 It means that Britain remained the second biggest country for deals behind the U.S. Globally, dealmaking surged 67 percent to almost $1.2 trillion, the data show.

-In Britain this week alone, U.S. exchange operator CME Group agreed to buy British financial technology firm NEX for about 3.9 billion pounds ($5.5 billion) and Japan’s Takeda Pharmaceutical said it was considering an approach for FTSE 100 drugmaker Shire, which has a market value of about 32 billion pounds.
+In Britain this week alone, U.S. exchange operator CME Group (CME.O) agreed to buy British financial technology firm NEX (NXGN.L) for about 3.9 billion pounds ($5.5 billion) and Japan’s Takeda Pharmaceutical (4502.T) said it was considering an approach for FTSE 100 drugmaker Shire (SHP.L), which has a market value of about 32 billion pounds.

 “This feels like it’s going to be a big year for M&A,” said Alison Harding-Jones, the head of European, Middle East and Africa M&A at Citigroup.
 “This is not just UK based and is driven by a perfect storm of all the ingredients you need for deals.”